Ynng/Highschool-Discord/README.md

 # Highschool-Discord

-Highyl customized and **specific** Discord bot made to manage a discord server I made for my entire highschool.
+Highly customized and **specific** Discord bot made to manage a discord server I made for my entire highschool.
 Meant to be self-hosted and used for 1 server only.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->